rails-api/active_model_serializers/README.markdown

 $ rails g serializer post
 ```

-# ApplicationSerializer the global serializer
+# ActiveModel::Serializer

-All new serializers descend from either ActiveModel::Serializer or from
+All new serializers descend from ActiveModel::Serializer
-ApplicationSerializer if you create this file in `app/serializers`.
-This file
-is no longer required.

 # render :json